zepinglee/citeproc-js/ref/citeproc-doc.rst

 ###############

-As noted above under |link| `makeCitationCluster()`_, that function takes at its single argument a list item IDs, each paired with a Javascript array containing supplementary data.
+As noted above under |link| `makeCitationCluster()`_, that function takes as its single argument a list item IDs, each paired with a Javascript array containing supplementary data.
 The supplementary array must be present, but may be empty: